You are here

 [Cawing of American Crows]

-Have you noticed groups of crows flying overhead in the late afternoon?
+Crows stream by overhead in the late afternoon — rivers of crows.
 These are American Crows with a purpose.
-They’re headed to their night roost, a giant slumber party.
-Up to 40,000 crows in one space is not uncommon for a winter-time roost.
+They’re headed to their night roost, a giant avian slumber party.

 Flock of roosting American Crows recorded at Foster Island, Seattle, by Martyn Stewart, Naturesound.org